Your routine. Your standard.

 Ninety percent of visible skin aging comes from UV exposure.
 Not time.
 UV.
 (Skin Cancer Foundation, 2024.)

 That number should stop you.
 Because most men are not blocking it.
-Only 12.3% of US men always use sunscreen when outside for more than an hour on a sunny day (CDC NHIS, 2020).
-Only 18.1% use it on the face regularly, versus 29.9% of women (CDC ConsumerStyles survey).
+The American Academy of Dermatology's 2025 Practice Safe Sun survey found that 73% of US adults use products or procedures to prevent premature aging, while only 56% use sunscreen regularly, and nearly one in four don't know that sunscreen prevents early aging at all (AAD, May 2025).
+Men sit at the bottom end of that range: only 12.3% of US men always use sunscreen when outside for more than an hour on a sunny day, and only 18.1% use it on the face regularly versus 29.9% of women (CDC NHIS / ConsumerStyles).
 That gap is where most premature male aging lives.

 SPF 30 minimum.
 Broad-spectrum.
 Every morning.
 Last product in the sequence, before you leave the bathroom.